What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Retail POS Systems

 Retail businesses have a unique set of needs and requirements that differ from the requirements of restaurants and vice versa.
-While in some cases you might be able to use a retail POS system in a quick-service restaurant (QSR) environment, it won’t suffice in a full-service restaurant or bar.
+While in some cases you might be able to use a retail POS system in quick-service restaurants (QSR), it won’t suffice in a full-service restaurant or bar.

 Some unique retail POS requirements are: